alanxu/my-alg/algorithms/tree.md

 #         self.right = right
 class Solution:
     def match(self, s, t):
+        # Trick: If s or t is None, (s and t) returns False, if s and t both are None,
+        # (s and t) also return False, so (s is t) is True if both None, False if one
+        # is None.
         if not (s and t):
             return s is t
         if s.val == t.val and self.match(s.left, t.left) and self.match(s.right, t.right):